Table of Contents

 - Severe genital disfigurement

 Diagnostic Workup for Donovanosis

 Isolation and culture of the organism are not easy or straightforward; therefore, the best way to diagnose donovanosis is by direct examination of smears obtained from the base of one of the ulcers.

 Microscopic examination can reveal cytoplasmic inclusions inside macrophages and histiocytes.
 Donovan bodies are bipolar-staining cytoplasmic inclusion bodies identified within macrophages.
 These cytoplasmic inclusions are very characteristic of donovanosis and are usually sufficient to make the diagnosis.
 Giemsa or pinacyanol stains are usually used to visualize Donovan bodies.

 Polymerase chain reaction testing to identify the organism’s DNA are available but unfortunately are only used for research indications.
 Patients presenting with donovanosis should be screened for other sexually transmitted diseases including gonorrhea and chlamydia.

-Klebsiella granulomatis organisms are known to become invasive and infect the bone in late stages of the disease.
-Therefore, patients presenting with extensive and severe donovanosis might need specific radiography techniques including radio-isotope scanning of the bone or x-rays of possibly affected bony structures to exclude bony involvement.
+Klebsiella granulomatis organisms are known to become invasive and infect the bone in the late stages of the disease.
+Therefore, patients presenting with extensive and severe donovanosis might need specific radiography techniques, including radio-isotope scanning of the bone or x-rays of possibly affected bony structures to exclude bony involvement.